Pathway Testing in Metabolomics with Globaltest, Allowing Post Hoc Choice of Pathways: Applications on Metabolomics Data

-It is shown in Figure \ref{fig:d1_23} and Figure \ref{fig:d760_541} that rejected pathways by CTGT are mainly gathered around large pathway size.
-This implies that CTGT is preferable for testing multiple large-size pathways.
-SEA, DAG, Focus Level and Structured Holm are, in contrast, better for testing small-size pathways, especially when there are many strong features.
-Unfortunately, they are sensitive to the total number of hypotheses.
-For example, for Al-Mutawa, DAG method becomes conservative because of the number of pathways, for which there will be 91 rejected pathways if we reduce to test the first 300 largest pathways.
-In addition, CTGT identifies metabolites `$\text{lactose}_{-}\text{lactulose}_{-}118$' (the first rejection of CTGT from the left of Figure \ref{fig:d760_541}) and `homocutrullines' (the third one) that are significantly associated with the hypoxic preconditioned tumour for Al-Mutawa, but other methods do not.
+To gain insight into the rejected pathways per method, we take Eisner as an illustration.
+We sort all rejected pathways by the rank of their size as shown in Figure \ref{fig:duri}, where we can see that the rejected pathways by CTGT are mainly large ones.
+This implies that CTGT is preferable for testing large-size pathways.
+CTST, DAG, SH and FL are, in contrast, powerful for small-size pathways, especially when there are many features with strong signal.
+However, they are sensitive to the total number of hypotheses and the sample size.

-We would pay more attention to the short bars in the marginal histograms, which imply the `short slabs' of a method who has no rejections.
-CTGT is potentially powerful for testing large pathways rather than small ones, which can be obviously seen from Figure \ref{fig:d760_541} for AL-Mutawa data set in Figure \ref{fig:d760_541}.
-While DAG, FL, SH or SEA, as shown in Figure \ref{fig:d1_23} and Figure \ref{fig:d760_541}, can be easily effected by the number of hypotheses and sample size as they are basically Bonferroni-based methods.
+As demonstrated in Lemma \ref{lm:is_prop} that CTGT method gets more powerful with more iterations, and when it has zero unsure outcomes it corresponds to the exact closed testing procedure.
+We take Al-Mutawa as an example to illustrate Lemma \ref{lm:is_prop}.
+We first apply the single-step shortcut to Al-Mutawa, which generates 58 unsure outcomes.
+Given a sequence of increasing numbers as specified iterations, we show in Figure \ref{fig:time} that more iterations, less unsure outcomes but more certain outcomes (i.e.\ 57 are surely rejected and 1 is surely not rejected) and accordingly longer computing time.
+Also note that the gain of power is mainly from the initial 5000 iterations, suggesting that unnecessary computing burden can be avoid by the iterative shortcut without much loss of power.
+The computing time is calculated based on a Dell PowerEdage M620 machine with CPU Intel E5-2697.